 The key that is part of the Remote Keyless Entry (RKE) transmitter can be used for the ignition and all locks.

-Press the button on the RKE transmitter to extend the key.
+Press the key release button on the front of the RKE transmitter to extend the key blade.
+Never extend the key without pressing the button.
 Press the button and the key blade to retract the key.